Research Opportunities

 Work Learn International Undergraduate Research Awards (WLIURA) allow undergraduate international students to gain relevant work experience in the research field by working a full-time paid term from May to August.

-The Summer 2024 Work Learn International Undergraduate Research Award Program (WL IURA) Call for Research Project Proposals will open from November 20, 2023 – January 30, 2024 (This has been extended to Feb 6, 2024).
-The award provides faculty supervisors with a subsidy to hire international undergraduate students to work on their research projects while allowing students to explore workplace and research skills.
+The summer Work Learn International Undergraduate Research Award Program (WL IURA) award provides faculty supervisors with a subsidy to hire international undergraduate students to work on their research projects while allowing students to explore workplace and research skills.
 These awards are valued at $6,000 each.

 If you have questions about the WL IURA Program, you can reach them by email at worklearn.iura@ubc.ca.